gcanti/monocle-ts/docs/modules/index.ts.md

 assert.deepStrictEqual(age.set(44)(person), { name: 'Giulio', age: 44 })
 ```

+Added in v1.0.0

 ## fromProps (static method)

-generate a lens from a type and an array of props
+generate a `Lens` from a type and an array of props

 **Signature**